 How to Measure Your Dog for a Crate

-You need two measurements: length and height.
+You only need two numbers: length and height.
+Don't rely on weight alone.

 Step 1: Measure Length